ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 * Perform validation checks on any ARC header sets present in the message when it arrives
-* Send aggregate reports to domain owners at least every 24 hours when a minimum of 100 messages with that domain in the visible From: header have been seen during the reporting period
+* Send aggregate reports to domain owners at least every 24 hours when a minimum of 100 messages with that domain in the RFC5322.From header field have been seen during the reporting period

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~